ncase/covid-19/words/words.md

 [^outgoing]: “The overall 3.4 fold reduction [70% reduction] in aerosol copy numbers we observed combined with a nearly complete elimination of large droplet spray demonstrated by Johnson et al. suggests that surgical masks worn by infected persons could have a clinically significant impact on transmission.”
 [Milton DK, Fabian MP, Cowling BJ, Grantham ML, McDevitt JJ](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3591312/)

 [^homemade]: [Davies, A., Thompson, K., Giri, K., Kafatos, G., Walker, J., & Bennett, A](https://www.cambridge.org/core/journals/disaster-medicine-and-public-health-preparedness/article/testing-the-efficacy-of-homemade-masks-would-they-protect-in-an-influenza-pandemic/0921A05A69A9419C862FA2F35F819D55) See Table 1: a 100% cotton T-shirt has around 2/3 the filtration efficiency as a surgical mask, for the two bacterial aerosols they tested.

+But wait – how can a simple piece of fabric block droplets in one direction, *but not the other?* The answer's counter-intuitive, yet simple:

 ![](pics/masks.png)